MartaFuentesF/CNN_youth_faces_vs_adult_faces/README.md

 | CNN 1 | 0.4773        | 0.7526            | 0.5494          | 0.7180              |
 | CNN 2 | 0.3744        | 0.8161            | 0.6049          | 0.7397              |

 ## Results and Observations

 ### Model Performance
 CNN 2 outperformed CNN 1 in terms of training accuracy but showed signs of overfitting as indicated by a higher validation loss and a slightly lower validation accuracy.
 This suggests that while CNN 2 is more complex and captures more features, it may also be less generalizable to unseen data.

-### Data Augmentation
-To address data imbalance and potentially improve model performance, data augmentation techniques such as rotation, flipping, and zooming can be applied.
-This would increase the diversity of the training dataset and help the model generalize better.

 ### Graphs
 Below are the graphs of binary-crossentropy versus epochs and accuracy as a function of epochs for both models.